 My teaching interests and experience are also outlined on this site, and I provide some links that may be useful to my students or others.
 The photos displayed on the site are my own, taken during fieldwork.

-When not researching, writing, teaching, or attempting to secure funding to make possible the first two, I enjoy drinking too much coffee, cycling, and hiking along with my St. Bernard, Mae, and any other dogs my family, friends, and colleagues will lend me.
+When not researching, writing, teaching, or attempting to secure funding to make possible the first two, I enjoy drinking too much coffee, cycling, and hiking with my Saint Bernard, Mae, and any other dogs my family, friends, and colleagues will lend me.